grandpares/AW-exynos7270-kernel/README.md

 For tizen kernel, use the tizen-kernel branch.

 ## DO NOT FLASH!
 This source is unfinished.
 It contains no recovery environment, which means your watch will be unable to talk to odin.
 Furthermore, it will not boot tizen OR android.
-Developers should use quemu for testing until the kernel boots to some state, otherwise it's just a waste of testing devices.
+Developers should use qemu for testing until the kernel boots to some state, otherwise it's just a waste of testing devices.

 ## Build instructions
 1. Prepare the build environment